 8.1.
 Entry Strategy: The Confirmation Rule

-- Entry Point: Enter a short (sell) position only when the price breaks and closes below the low of Candle 2.
-This confirms that the selling pressure is indeed continuing and the reversal is underway.
+- Standard Entry (Balanced): Enter a short position the moment the next candle’s price breaks below the low of Candle 2.
+This confirms immediate bearish momentum.

-- Placement: Place the Stop-Loss order immediately above the high of Candle 2.
+- The Placement: Place your Stop-Loss order above the highest point of the pattern (the high of Candle 2)—but never exactly on the high.

-- Rationale: If the price trades above this high, it means the buyers have regained control, the pattern is invalidated, and the short trade should be closed to limit losses.
+SL = High of Candle 2 + Max(Spread x 2, ATR Buffer) - The Rationale: If the price trades above this adjusted buffer zone, it mathematically confirms that buyers have regained complete control.
+The reversal pattern is officially invalidated, and the short trade must be closed to protect your capital.

 8.3.
 Take-Profit (TP) Target: Identifying Objectives